Similarity-based Random Partition Distribution for Clustering Functional Data: Simulation

 \subsection{Result}

 The results presented in Table~\ref{tab:sim1}, which presents the average of the evaluation metrics across the $50$ datasets, provide an overview of the clustering performance.
-The findings demonstrate that the SGDP consistently outperforms the other methods.
+The findings demonstrate that the SGDP consistently outperforms the other methods, regardless of the data-generating scenario.
 Specifically, the SGDP achieves the highest ARI values, indicating its superior clustering accuracy and consistency.
-This result suggests that the SGDP can effectively identify and group similar data points, even in the presence of noise and variability.
-Similarly, the SGDP attains the highest scores in terms of PF, particularly in high SNR scenarios.
+This result suggests that the SGDP can effectively identify and cluster similar data points, even in the presence of noise and variability.
+Similarly, the SGDP attains the highest scores in terms of PF, particularly in low SNR scenarios.
 While SDP tends to discern minor differences and finely categorize them, the SGDP mitigates this tendency, striking a balance between capturing meaningful distinctions and avoiding over-segmentation.
-These results suggest that the SGDP is proficient in clustering data across different groups and accurately capturing the characteristics of each cluster.
+These results suggest that the SGDP is proficient in clustering data across different clusters and accurately capturing the characteristics of each cluster.
 Furthermore, the SGDP exhibits the lowest RMSE values, which highlight its effectiveness in precise mean function estimation.
 Thus, the proposed SGDP is a robust and reliable choice for a wide range of clustering applications.

 Table~\ref{tab:sim2} summarizes the posterior distributions for the parameters $\alpha$ and $\beta$.
 The choice of prior distribution influences the posterior distribution of $\alpha\beta$ and attempts to increase $\alpha\beta$ in the prior distribution results in large posterior values.
 The posterior distributions of $\alpha$ and $\beta$ were significantly larger than 1, and this tendency is more pronounced when Prior~2 is employed.
-This result, in conjunction with the findings presented in Table~\ref{tab:sim1}, suggests that higher $\alpha\beta$ values are instrumental in preventing the formation of excessive clusters, particularly in high SNR scenarios.
+This result, in conjunction with the findings presented in Table~\ref{tab:sim1}, suggests that higher $\alpha\beta$ values are instrumental in preventing the formation of excessive clusters, particularly in low SNR scenarios.
 This is an important consideration, as over-clustering can lead to a loss of interpretability of the results.